 2. Your Monitor Is Set To Display the Wrong Input Source

-For example, you may have mistakenly set your monitor to display inputs received via HDMI when the monitor and PC are connected via a Display Port.
+For example, you may have mistakenly set your monitor to inputs received via HDMI when the monitor and PC are connected via a Display Port.

 If you’re struggling to understand, it can help to think of a TV broadcast being played on channel 1 while your TV is set to display a dead channel 2.